cybertec-postgresql/pgwatch2/README.md

   and repetitive status strings (possible with Singlestat or Table panels) that you’ll be looking up by some ID column, it might still make sense to prefix the column with “tag_” to reduce disks space.
+* Fixed per host "custom tags" are also supported - these can contain any key-value data important to user and are added to all captured data rows

+# File based operation

+From v1.4.0 one can also deploy pgwatch2 gatherer daemons decentrally, based on YAML config files - for both metric definitions and "hosts to be monitored" definitions.
+See pgwatch2/config/instances.yaml for sample config file and pgwatch2/metrics folder for metrics (and preset metric configuration) definitions.
+Relevant Gatherer env. vars / flags: PW2_CONFIG / --config,PW2_METRICS_FOLDER / --metrics-folder.

 # Updating to a newer Docker version